 Chances are, the first color palette you try won’t be quite right.
 There may not be enough accessible combinations, and even if there are, the combinations available may not be appropriate.
-Just because red on black passes level AA, doesn’t mean that it is a good fit for your website.
+Just because red on black pass level AA, doesn’t mean that it is a good fit for your website.

-Play with your colors in context in your design program.
+Play with your colors in the context of your design program.
 If you are making minor alterations to an existing color palette, check your new colors alongside old collateral.
 Is the difference noticeable?
 Is that a problem?
 If you’re starting a new color palette, consider print applications, too.
 Colors may look great online but horrible in print, and vice versa.

 Again, having a strong set of tools at your disposal is the key to working accessibility into your existing design process.
 At Tower, we use Sketch, which means we have a nearly endless library of plugins at our fingertips.

 Stark is a great color contrast analyzer that operates right inside of your design file.
 It also has the unique ability to mimic different types of color blindness, from the most common to the very rare.
 This is especially important when designing infographics and charts where differentiating colors is crucial to understanding content.
-While colors may look completely different to you, if they are too similar in brightness or hue, they may be indistinguishable to someone with partial or full color blindness.
+While colors may look completely different to you, if they are too similar in brightness or hue, they may be indistinguishable to someone with partial or full-color blindness.

 5. Stay Inspired and Be Creative